 Distribution: Draft2Digital

-The next place I go to is Draft2Digital.1 This one just does distribution without a storefront, but it has some pretty fantastic extras.
+The next place I go to is Draft2Digital. ((Help me out, sign up with that link!))
+This one just does distribution without a storefront, but it has some pretty fantastic extras.
 Which we will get into.
 But first, guess what I have to do again!

 File preparation